OGC-fever/side-projects/readme.md

 Personal side projects just for fun

-* criminal map
+## criminal map
-- show relationship among criminals, types, places in taiwan
+- visualize relationship among criminals, types and places in taiwan
-* hard water map
+## hard water map
-- show relationship between hardness of water and places in taiwan
+- visualize relationship between  hardness of water and places in taiwan